 - How can I search the Library catalog?

 - Where can I find information about journals available at the Library?

 - Can I access the Library even after I have finished my first/second level master's degree program or doctoral degree program at Luiss Guido Carli or Luiss Business School (LBS)?

 - I do not attend Luiss University.
 Can I access the Library?

 - How many books can I consult?
 How many can I borrow?

 - Can I renew books I have borrowed?

-- What can I do if the book I am looking for has been loaned?
+- What can I do if the book I need has been loaned?

 - Can I scan documents in the Library?

-- Are services available for the visually impaired?
+- Are services available for users with visual disabilities?

-- Can I use the Library's electronic resources from an off-campus location?
+- Can I access the Library electronic resources from an off-campus location?

-- Can I use the Library's electronic resources if I am an external user?
+- Can I access the Library electronic resources if I am an external user?

-- What can I do if I have problems accessing the electronic resources?
+- What can I do if I have issues accessing the electronic resources?

 - Can I save my research results?